The Taming of the Shrew in performance: Pre 20th century

 The earliest known performance of the play is recorded in Philip Henslowe's diary on 11 June 1594, performed by the Lord Admiral's Men and the Lord Chamberlain's Men at Newington Butts Theatre; "begininge at newing ton my Lord Admeralle men & my Lorde chamberlen men as ffolowethe [...]
 11 of June 1594 Rd at the tamynge of A Shrowe."
 This could have been either A Shrew or The Shrew, but as the Lord Chamberlain's Men were sharing the theatre at the time, and as such Shakespeare himself would have been there, scholars tend to assume it was The Shrew.
 The earliest definite performance of The Shrew was at court before Charles I and Henrietta Maria on 26 November 1633, where it was described as being "likt".

 Aside from the court performance, evidence of the play's stage history during the seventeenth century is relatively sparse.
 The title page of the 1631 quarto states the play had been acted by the King's Men at both the Globe and Blackfriars.
 The King's Men only began performing at Blackfriars in 1610, suggesting the play was still popular enough to be performed at least sixteen years after its debut.
 However, there is no further information available.
 Apart from a possible production at Drury Lane in 1663 or 1664, the play's place on the stage was taken by John Lacy's adaptation, Sauny the Scot at some point during the seventeenth century.
 The original play seems not to have been performed at all during the eighteenth century, and instead a range of adaptations held the stage, most notably David Garrick's 1754 adaptation, Catharine and Petruchio.

-Shakespeare's The Shrew was not performed again until 1844, the last of his plays restored to the repertory, 211 years since the last definite performance.
+Shakespeare's The Shrew was not performed again until 1844, the last of his plays restored to the repertory, 211 years after the last definite performance.
 That year, Benjamin Webster directed a production designed by J.R.
 Planché at the Haymarket Theatre.
 Starring Louisa Cranstoun Nisbett as Katherina and Webster himself as Petruchio, the production was staged in a minimalist Elizabethan manner, with only two simple locations; the outside of the alehouse, and the Lord's chamber in which the play is staged for Christopher Sly.
 The Induction was included in full, with Sly remaining at the front of the stage after Act 1, Scene 1, and slowly falling asleep over the course of the play.
 At the end, as the final curtain falls, the Lord's attendants came and carried him off-stage.
 Planché referred to his role in returning the play to the stage as "one of the events in my theatrical career on which I look back with greatest pride and gratification."
 The play received mixed reviews, with many criticising Webster's performance, and accusing the production of being overly bawdy, but it was a box office success and was revived in 1847.